 Why the Test is Performed

-This test may be done to look for the cause of a fever that has lasted a few weeks without an explanation.
+This test is rarely performed.
+It may be done to look for the cause of a fever that has lasted a few weeks without an explanation.

 Gallium normally collects in bones, the liver, spleen, the large bowel, and breast tissue.